alexaandru/go-sitter-forest/README.md

 this way you can fetch and use any of the parsers, without having to manually import all of them.
 You should rarely need this though, unless you're writing a text editor or something.

+A third way, and perhaps the most convenient, is to use the included [Plugins.make](Plugins.make) makefile, which allows easy creation of any and all plugins.
+Simply copy it to your repo, and then you can easily `make -f Plugins.make plugin-ada`, etc. or use the `plugin-all` target which creates all the plugins.

+Then you can selectively use them in your app using the [plugins mechanism](https://pkg.go.dev/plugin).

+**IMPORTANT:** You must use `-trimpath` when building your app, when using plugins (the [Plugins.make](Plugins.make) file already includes it, but the app that uses them also needs it).

+### Info

+Besides getting the `GetLanguage()` function for each lang, you can also retrieve it's information (it's corresponding `grammars.json` entry) via the `Info()` function available in all 3 usage modes: library, "bulk loader" (forest package) and plugin.

+The returned `Grammar` type implements `Stringer` so it should give a nice summary when printed (to screen or logs, etc.).

 ## Parser Code Changes